ranr01/Rubin2017Balanced/README.md

 ### Content

-* QuadProg - Code for finding maximal
+* QuadProg - Python code for finding maximal
 $\kappa_\mathrm{in}$ and maximal $\kappa_\mathrm{out}$ weights for a sign and norm constrained Perceptron.

-* Theory - Code for numerical solution of the saddle point equations.
+* Theory - Python code for numerical solution of the saddle point equations.

-* Recurrent - Code for simulation of recurrent associative memory networks
+* Recurrent - Python code for simulation of recurrent associative memory networks

-* PerceptronLearning - Code for perceptron learnign in the presence of output noise.
+* PerceptronLearning - Julia code for perceptron learning in the presence of input and output noise.

-* LIFsim - Simulations of LIF neurons performing classification with Balanced and unbalances weights.
+* LIFsim - Simulations of LIF neurons performing classification with Balanced and unbalances weights (Python w. custom C++ extention module).

+Example code is given in Jupyter notebooks in QuadProg, Theory, Recurrent and LIFsim.

 ### Dependencies